nalingadihoke/meus_website/content/post/INFO/index.md

 {{< figure src="mentions_chapter.png" title="mentions vs chapters" lightbox="true" >}}

-Before plotting, the book text was split into chapters.
+Before plotting, he book text needs to be split into chapters.
 This can be done quite easily since the chapter markings follow a repeated pattern.
 Next, for five of the characters, the *cumulative* occurrences through the chapters were counted and plotted.

 It would be an interesting problem to think about how to find the occurances of Voldemort since he is a main character in the book, but appears by another name. 🤔

-I would aike to thank Prof. [Michael Haberman](https://ischool.illinois.edu/people/michael-haberman) for teaching a wonderful data science programming [course](https://uicourses.web.illinois.edu/info490mh/syllabus/).
+I would aikl to thank Prof. [Michael Haberman](https://ischool.illinois.edu/people/michael-haberman) for teaching a wonderful data science programming [course](https://uicourses.web.illinois.edu/info490mh/syllabus/).

 Further Reading:

 1. What exactly is [Named Entity Recognition](https://towardsdatascience.com/named-entity-recognition-with-nltk-and-spacy-8c4a7d88e7da)?
 2. Different ways to [tokenize](https://towardsdatascience.com/benchmarking-python-nlp-tokenizers-3ac4735100c5) text.
-3. A great resource for those interested in [regex](https://nikic.github.io/2012/06/15/The-true-power-of-regular-expressions.html#:~:text=Regular%20expressions%20(at%20least%20PCRE)%20can%20match%20all%20context%2D,least%20some%20context%2Dsensitive%20languages.&text=As%20such%20you%20can%20solve%20any%20other%20NP%20problem%20using%20regular%20expressions.)
+3. A great resource for those interested in [regex](https://nikic.github.io/2012/06/15/The-true-power-of-regular-expressions.html#:~:text=Regular%20expressions%20(at%20least%20PCRE)%20can%20match%20all%20context%2D,least%20some%20context%2Dsensitive%20languages.&text=As%20such%20you%20can%20solve%20any%20other%20NP%20problem%20using%20regular%20expressions.).